UK-IPOP/drug-extraction/README.md

 TODO: add info on how to install and how to use

-TODO: add command to clean up data into csv 😃
+TODO: add command to format data?